 1. Use empty milk cartons, cereal boxes, or other cardboard boxes to build the structure.
-Cover the carboard with graham crackers or pretzels to create the exterior.
-Use royal icing “glue” to attach the graham crackers to the carboard.
+Cover the cardboard with graham crackers or pretzels to create the exterior.
+Use royal icing “glue” to attach the graham crackers to the cardboard.
 Work in small sections to give the icing glue a chance to dry.
 When it is dry, decorate your house!

 2. Use graham crackers to create a gingerbread house structure.
 You can assemble the walls of the house using the royal icing glue.
 Let them dry before attaching the roof.
 If you want to build a fancier house using graham crackers, check out Charlene Dy’s video from MyRecipes.